Hello, I'm Daniel Morton

 JCM, 2023

-We developed a novel soft robotic morphing wing, capable of three-degree-of-freedom morphing (twist, camber, and extension) via an elastomeric conformal lattice with embedded optical strain sensors.
+A soft robotic wing capable of multi-degree-of-freedom shape morphing via an elastomeric lattice with embedded optical sensing.

 Projects & Demos